 Did You Know?

-- Famous for their rich smoky flavor, shiitake mushrooms are said to have more than 10 times the flavor as white button mushroom
+- Famous for their rich, smoky flavor, shiitake mushrooms are said to have 10 times more flavor than white button mushrooms

-- Shiitake mushrooms are known as a symbol of longevity in Asia because of their many health-promoting properties
+- Shiitake mushrooms are known as a symbol of longevity in Asia because of their numerous health-boosting properties

-- Shiitake mushrooms may help boost immune system function and have anti-tumor, anti-fungal, antibacterial, and anti-viral propertiesx
+- Shiitake mushrooms may help boost immune system function and have antitumor, antifungal, antibacterial and antiviral properties

-- Shiitake mushrooms are widely available at grocery stores, Asian markets, and some farmer’s markets; look for mushrooms that are firm, plump, and clean, and avoid those that are wet or slimy
+- Shiitake mushrooms are widely available at grocery stores, Asian markets and some farmers markets; look for mushrooms that are firm, smooth and tender.
+They should not be slimy, nor should they be too dry

 7-Minute Recipe: Healthy Shiitake Sautéed Mushrooms

-Shiitake mushrooms are easy to prepare and their robust flavor complements many dishes, like chicken or wild-caught fish.
-The recipe below, from The George Mateljan Foundation, takes just minutes to make, and will add valuable nutrients to your meal.2
+Shiitake mushrooms are easy to prepare and their robust flavor complements many ingredients, like chicken or wild-caught fish.
+The recipe below from The George Mateljan Foundation takes just minutes to make, and will add valuable nutrients to your meal.
+I made one slight tweak to the original recipe, however, by swapping olive oil for coconut oil, which I believe is a far superior cooking oil.9

 Healthy Sautéed Shiitake Mushrooms

-- 1 lb. fresh sliced shiitake mushrooms (ideally organic)
+- 1 pound fresh shiitake mushrooms (ideally organic), sliced

-- 3 Tbsp. low-sodium chicken or vegetable broth
+- 3 tablespoons low-sodium chicken or vegetable broth

 - 2 cloves garlic, chopped